-Hort With Heart will be attending the next Kalamunda Garden Festival on Sunday November 10th, from 8am to 12 noon.
+Hort With Heart will be attending the Online Kalamunda Garden Festival.
 They’ll be selling the next release of plants in the ‘Sabrina’s Selection’ plant range, grown in coir pots by the Kalamunda Plant Company.
-The chosen plant selection will be announced closer to the garden festival date.

 ‘Sabrina’s Selection’ offers an ever-changing selection of classic, beautiful plant varieties, grown from seed (some sourced from parent plants in Sabrina’s own garden), that’ll help attract beneficial insects into your garden.